ltn22/yang-evol/draft-toutain-schc-universal-option.md

 +------------+-----+---+----+-------+-------+---------+
 ~~~~
 {: #fig-synt-not-sent title="representation of an elided option with syntactic representation" artwork-align="center"}

+In this representation:

-Where option could be either the absolute CoAP option number or the delta as it appears in the CoAP message.
-This way, the option remains in the CoAP numbering space and every option is processed the same way and upcoming options will also be compressed.
+* 'CoAP.option' can represent either the absolute CoAP option number or the delta value as encoded in the CoAP message.
+While this choice affects how the parser is implemented, it has minimal impact on the overall performance of the compression approach being examined in this document.

-Nevertheless, this encoding multiply by three the number of entries to describe an option, leading to a larger representation of the Rule.
-If this description works well when the field is elided with not-sent CDA, the compression is more complex when the option must be sent.
-For instance (cf. {{fig-sem-value-sent}}):
+* "CoAP.length" represents the option length field

+* "CoAP.value" contains the actual option value

+This approach means that option identifiers remain in the CoAP numbering space rather than being converted to SCHC FIDs.
+This critical difference allows any option—existing, newly defined, or private—to be processed without requiring updates to the SCHC implementation's FID mapping.

+The syntactic approach offers several advantages.
+It provides robust support for protocol evolution, allowing new or private options to be compressed without requiring changes to SCHC implementations.
+It enhances interoperability since option identifiers remain in the protocol's numbering space, enabling different SCHC implementations to exchange rules for any option.
+Additionally, it simplifies implementation by eliminating the need for complex mappings between protocol option identifiers and SCHC FIDs.

+However, this approach also comes with notable disadvantages.
+It increases the number of entries required to describe each option by a factor of three, resulting in larger Rule representations.
+Furthermore, the syntactic approach may yield less efficient compression in certain scenarios, particularly when options must be sent rather than elided.

+For instance, in a semantic approach, only the value and potentionnly the length is sent as residue (cf. {{fig-sem-value-sent}}):

 ~~~~ aasvg
 +---------------+---+---+--+-----+------+----------+